 Storytelling is never an easy task.
-It involves creativity, propped up by your creative spirit, for it to stand out from the rest that have established their individual spark.
+It involves creativity, propped up by your creative spirit, for it to stand out from the rest that has established its individual spark.

-To get your story’s own spark and get familiar on how to write a good story, here are some tips for our young authors:
+To get your story’s own spark and get familiar with how to write a good story, here are some tips for our young authors:

 Devise an extraordinary plot and maintain the story’s consistency and its progress.
-The growth should move to the intended tension your audience is looking forward, which can be the distinctive play on the characters or the struggles they’re going through.
+The growth should move to the intended tension your audience is looking forward to, which can be the distinctive play on the characters or the struggles they’re going through.

 You don’t have to construct every young girl’s typical knight-and-shining-armor type of character.
 The challenge here should be creating characters that will hook your readers’ attention despite not having these admirable qualities.
 Create a character that will gain mass appeal when they read your book.

 Mount your vivid imaginations up and take your readers to scenic places that they have never been.
 Or be creative enough to write the story in one setting and win it with an interesting plot.

 Set the mood of the story that is distinctive, one that readers will recognize as solely your work.
 Fancy words are unnecessary, but a little wordplay wouldn’t hurt a little.
 Nevertheless, consider using phrases or vocabulary they can easily connect or relate with.

 It’s best if your story has a theme.
 Every story has a lesson or a moral that your readers can reflect on.
 You don’t have to do the common type of preaching to your target audience, telling them what’s right or what’s not.
 Let them figure it out from the story.